lgblgblgb/xemu/README.md

     make

-Optinally, to create binary DEBian .deb package for Ubuntu/Debian Linux, result will be built in build/bin (which can be installed with `dpkg -i`):
+Optinally, to create binary DEBian .deb package for Ubuntu/Debian Linux, result will be built in build/bin (which can be installed with `dpkg -i`, followed by a `sudo xemu-download-data` which will download the data files as well, you can then execute emulators like `xemu-xmega65`):

     make deb

-To compile only a given emulator (let's say mega65):
+To compile only (`make` in the top level directory will compile all of the targets automatically) a given emulator (let's say mega65):

     cd targets
     ls -l